fcash-wallet/bitcore-lib/docs/crypto.md

 # Bitcoin Crypto
-The cryptographic primitives (ECDSA and HMAC) implementations in this package have been reviewed by the BitPay engineering team.
+The cryptographic primitives (ECDSA and HMAC) implementations in this package have been reviewed by the Fcash engineering team.
 More audits and reviews are welcomed.

 ## Random
 The `fcash.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
 It may not work depending on the engine that fcash is running on (doesn't work with IE versions lesser than 11).